openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ### augmentation_args.fixed_pitch_shifting.targets

-Data will be augmented by fixed pitch shifting, shifted data will NOT be seen as the original speaker.

-For each target t in the list, data's f0 of certain speaker will be shifted to f0 + t semitones as a different speaker.
+Targets of fixed pitch shifting augmentation, each in semitones.

 #### used by